Sakshijain3/Analysis-of-Divvy-Data-Visualization/README.md

 # Bike-Rideshare-Customer-Insights-Interactive-Data-Story-
-The project to analyze the data of Divvy, a Chicago City bike share company using Tableau for the year 2014-2021
+The project to analyze the data of Divvy, a Chicago City bike share company using Tableau for the year 2014-2021.This project  delves into the intricacies of Divvy, employing a meticulous approach to explore key factors influencing bike usage.
+Through the creation of a compelling narrative and multiple visualizations, we aim to provide an insightful examination of trends spanning a seven-year time frame.

+The raw data was available in the CSV format in multiple files for each month or quarter.
+This data was cleansed and transformed using the Pandas library of python.
+In the cleansing phase, the datatypes were changed to the relevant data types, names of the column were standardized.
+Once the data was transformed it was aggregated to form one CSV.
+It was connected to Tableau to generate insights through visualizations.
+Insightful Story, dashboards, and visualizations were created in Tableau for the analysis

 	Data Visualization